-When taking part in your own advocacy initiative, or preparing for events like our annual National Day of Action (this year on February 28th), home district advocacy meetings (planned for August), we try to provide Peace Corps specific materials for your state, and updates on lawmaker actions.
+When taking part in Peace Corps related advocacy initiatives, we try to provide Peace Corps specific background materials for your state and updates on lawmaker actions.

 State Resources to Support Your Efforts

-Peace Corps State Summaries: We have prepared one page summaries with Peace Corps information related to the individual states.
-It’s a great page to include in information packets you are preparing for your lawmakers.
+Your State and the Peace Corps Summaries: We have prepared one-page summaries with Peace Corps information related to individual states.
 Please contact us if you have updated information that we should incorporate into these documents.

-Congressional Delegations: With a brand new Congress, dozens of new lawmakers, and geographic changes due to redistricting, we have updated and prepared one page summaries of both Senators and Congressmen/women of the 113th Congress, grouped by state and including: Contact information, committee assignments, key actions related to the Peace Corps, and updated key staff members of DC offices.
-These materials will be posted very soon.
+Congressional Delegations: For each state, we have updated (as of 2/7/14) and prepared two-page summaries of Senators and Congressmen/women of the 113th Congress, including: Contact information, committee assignments, key actions related to the Peace Corps, and key staff members of DC offices.